API

 If you are using an IP address provided by Gcore, you can skip this step.

 Your Internet Routing Registry (IRR) entries must match the corresponding origin autonomous system numbers (ASNs).
-This is necessary for establishing accurate and secure traffic routing.
+This ensures accurate and secure traffic routing.

-To verify the authenticity of your IP address prefixes, use the Resource Public Key Infrastructure (RPKI).
-It’s a security framework that links route prefixes to an autonomous system via cryptographic verification, which validates that the routing infomation is correct before it’s passed to your routers.
+To verify the authenticity of your IP address prefixes, use Resource Public Key Infrastructure (RPKI), a security framework that cryptographically links route prefixes to an autonomous system.
+This validation ensures routing information integrity before passing data to your routers.

-To check your prefixes, use any available RPKI validation tool or portal available through your service provider.
+To check your prefixes, use any RPKI validation tool or a validation portal provided by your ISP.

 Step 4.
 Set maximum segment size (MSS)